You are here

-- When someone tells you they are going to suicide it can be scary for both you and them.
+- When someone tells you they are going to attempt suicide, it can be scary for both you and them.
 Stay calm, be honest and tell them about your concern for them – they need to know that someone cares.

-- Talk about the resources that can give them support – family, friends, clergy, counselling or psychiatric treatment.
+- Talk about the resources that can support them – family, friends, clergy, counselling or psychiatric treatment.

 - Let them know that you are there to support them, but also know your limits – you don't have to do it alone.
 Taking care of yourself while helping a friend through a hard time is important.

 - Download Be Safe to help you make decisions in a crisis.

 It may seem like there is no light at the end of the tunnel, and asking others for help or talking about your feelings can seem like a daunting task.
 However, if you reach out, you will discover that there is help and that you are not alone.
 Many people have felt suicidal when facing difficult times and have survived their struggle, and even thrived.
 If you have these feelings but don't plan to act on them, you should:

 - talk to a trusted friend or family member about your feelings.